MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-calculated-field-type.md

 5. Select **OK**.

 By adding this parameter, you specify the condition that must be in place to call this calculated field.
-Whenever you call this calculated field, you need to specify the argument of the **Taxation Level** parameter as a value with **String** format.
+When you call this calculated field, you need to specify the argument of the **Taxation Level** parameter as a value with **String** format.

-   Make sure that you define parameters only for those calculated fields that reside in a container (either **Record list** or **Record** or **Container**).
+   Make sure that you define parameters only for those calculated fields that reside in a container (either **Record list**, **Record**, or **Container**).

    The configured parameter is available in the list of data sources for this calculated field.
 You can add the parameter to the configured expression by selecting **Add data source**.